octobercms/docs/user-guide/quickstart/editor/media-manager.md

 {{ 'my-image.jpg'|media }}
 ```

 This outputs something like `https://yoursite.com/storage/app/media/my-image.jpg`.
-You should always use this filter instead of hardcoding paths — it ensures your media URLs are correct regardless of your server configuration.
+You should always use this filter instead of hardcoding paths.
+It ensures your media URLs are correct regardless of your server configuration.

 ::: aside
 For the full reference on the Media Manager, including image resizing and cloud storage configuration, see the [Media Manager](../../../4.x/cms/media/introduction.md) documentation.